Carmakers brace for two tough years in Europe

 Mass-market automakers, facing the biggest pressure - squeezed by low-cost brands on the one hand and premium marques on the other - are hoping their own forays, both upmarket and downmarket, will pay off.

 Prospects for China's auto market - the world's largest - are also in focus at the show, which opens to the public on Saturday.
-After boosting the earnings of premium carmakers such as Daimler AG , Audi and BMW, Chinese growth is beginning to slow.
+After boosting the earnings of premium carmakers such as Daimler AG (DAIGn.DE), Audi and BMW (BMWG.DE), Chinese growth is beginning to slow.

 (Additional reporting by Andreas Cremer, Christiaan Hetzner, Gilles Guillaume, Laurence Frost and Yoko Kubota; Writing by James Regan and Helen Massy-Beresford; Editing by Matthew Lewis and David Holmes)